 1. Get a handle on finances

 Every family should have a budget, but when you’re operating on a single income it’s especially important.
 Figure out your monthly take-home pay and break down where it goes.
 Include both essential expenses like housing, utilities, insurance, transportation, groceries, and non-essential expenses like entertainment, clothing, and eating out.
 Make sure you have a buffer at the end of the month so you can build an emergency fund and some modest savings.
 If the numbers don’t add up, it’s time to figure out where you can cut costs.
 Find ways to trim essential expenses, like moving to a more affordable home or downgrading your phone plan, and limit non-essential spending as much as possible.
+You can even use helpful tools like Affordable Assets.
 You might not be able to provide your kids with everything they want, but as long as you make sure they have what they need, you’re doing alright.

 2. Create a rock-solid routine